Historic fort straddles modern cavern development

 The cavern, and associated access, ventilation and control works, is being constructed by drill and blast methods.
 The location is surrounded by both residential and commercial properties.

-Almost 4,000 No epoxy coated 25mm / 26.5mm diameter DYWIDAG rock bolts will be utilised together with 1,350 no. 32 mm diameter DYWIDAG permanent factory pregrouted rock anchors all supplied by DSI UK.
+Almost 4,000 No epoxy coated 25mm / 26.5mm diameter DSI rock bolts will be utilised together with 1,350 no. 32 mm diameter DSI permanent factory pregrouted rock anchors all supplied by DSI UK.

 In addition, DSI have supplied 1,100 No steel "spider" units which are attached to the anchor heads for reinforcement of the shotcrete cavern lining.